U.S. lemon law guide by state

 | Wyoming WY | Wyo.
 Stat.
 Ann. § 40-17-101 et seq. | 12 | — | 3 | 30 | — |

-Click any column header to sort.
-Data is a summary of statutory headline rules and not a substitute for reading the full statute.
+Data is a summary of statutory headline rules — not a substitute for reading the full statute or consulting counsel.

-Every state lemon law is a warranty-enforcement statute.
-It does not apply to "bad buys" or cars that simply turn out to be worse than expected — only to vehicles with a manufacturer-covered defect that substantially impairs the use, value, or safety of the vehicle and that the dealer cannot repair within a reasonable number of attempts.
+A warranty-enforcement statute.
+It does not apply to "bad buys" or cars that turn out worse than expected — only to vehicles with a manufacturer-covered defect that substantially impairs use, value, or safety and that the dealer cannot repair within a reasonable number of attempts.

 The "reasonable number" rule

-Most states presume that three or four failed repair attempts for the same defect — or roughly 30 cumulative days the vehicle was out of service for warranty work — is unreasonable.
-Some states drop the repair-attempt count for serious safety defects (e.g. brakes, steering, airbags) to one or two.
+Most states presume 3–4 failed repair attempts for the same defect — or 30 cumulative days out of service for warranty work — is unreasonable.
+Some states drop the attempt count to 1–2 for serious safety defects (brakes, steering, airbags, fire risk).

-The manufacturer typically owes you either a full refund (purchase price, taxes, fees, and finance charges, minus a mileage offset) or a comparable replacement vehicle.
-Some states also allow a negotiated cash settlement where you keep the vehicle.
+Manufacturer typically owes a full refund (purchase price, taxes, fees, finance charges, minus a mileage offset) or a comparable replacement vehicle.
+Many states also allow a cash settlement where you keep the vehicle.

 Federal backup: Magnuson-Moss

-Even when a state lemon law doesn't apply (used cars, private sales, missed deadlines), the federal Magnuson-Moss Warranty Act (15 U.S.C. § 2301) still protects buyers who received an express written warranty.
-Attorney fees are recoverable under Magnuson-Moss in nearly every state.
+Even when state lemon laws don't apply (used cars, private sales, missed deadlines), the federal Magnuson-Moss Warranty Act (15 U.S.C. § 2301) still protects buyers with an express written warranty.
+Attorney fees are usually recoverable.

 Frequently asked questions